 Here's a quick round-up of some of the DEFA Film Library's more recent DVD releases to give you a taste.
 I've chosen seven from 2014 that tackle the arts in various forms – theatre, music, sculpture, painting – as well as a classic from the Weimar period that was later celebrated by DEFA for its proletarian spirit.

 The Actress (1988)

-As an actress, blue-eyed Corinna Harfouch makes a very good Nazi.
-She was terrifying as Magda Goebbels in Downfall, poisoning her six children in Hitler's Berlin bunker before committing suicide with her husband.
+As a character, blue-eyed Corinna Harfouch makes a very good Nazi.
+The actress was terrifying as Magda Goebbels in Downfall, poisoning her six children in Hitler's Berlin bunker before committing suicide with her husband.
 But she's also a great actress, period – and in 1988 played a twist on the Frau Goebbels character, a stage star who secretly falls in love with a Jewish actor (played by André Hennicke), fakes her own suicide and assumes a new identity in order to live with him.
 The DVD comes with Traces, a 1989 documentary by Eduard Schreiber that's a 21-minute look at Martin Brandt, a Jewish German actor who appeared briefly in The Actress and, much earlier, exiled in America, had a significant role in Stanley Kramer's Judgment at Nuremberg.
 There's an essay in PDF format by American and German scholars on German-Jewish theatre, two more on director Siegfried Kühn (interviewed) and Harfouch (lauded), plus bios and filmographies.